 Moving around town in 2030 is going to be very different to the chore it is now.
-The City of Sydney is the light rail champion and because it is key to solving our transport problems, we won’t rest until the existing network is extended down George Street and beyond.
+The City of Sydney is the light rail champion and because it is key to solving our transport problems, we’re providing $220 million in support of the NSW Government’s efforts to build a light rail network down George Street and beyond.

 With the major boulevarde in Central City freed up from congested traffic, there will be more room for walking and cycling around town.
-This, combined with other measures we are taking to change the way people travel to and across the City, will have a trickle down effect to the point where walking or cycling becomes a pleasure and the preferred transportation option for most people.
+This, combined with other measures we are taking to change the way people travel to and across the City, will have a trickle down effect to the point where walking or cycling becomes the preferred easy transportation option for most people.

 Visit the City of Sydney website for more information on our work to encourage people to choose motorcycles and scooters and ride safely in the city.